mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### DIET

 Orca are exclusively carnivore, derived from chaser/ carnivore apex predator stock.
-They favour fish as their primary source of nutrition but also enjoy seals, whales and even dolphins, and happily adapt to consume food native to the planet they live on, if compatible.
+They favor fish as their primary source of nutrition but also enjoy seals, whales and even dolphins, and happily adapt to consume food native to the planet they live on, if compatible.
 Orca typically require 1% to 3.5% of their body weight in food daily but growing calves eat much more – up to 10% of the body weight during growing periods.
 Orca eat their food raw and will not entertain the idea of eating cooked food.
 They also prefer their food alive at point of consumption, something most humans and other sophonts find highly disturbing.

 ### SOCIETY